reflexive-communications/civalpa/README.md

 X-CIVALPA-DEBUG: textWrap,htmlWrap,
 ```

-The Text manipulator settings could be used to set a maximum value for the message lines.
+The Text manipulator settings could be used to set a maximum value for the length of the message lines.
 The text will be wrapped if the use checkbox of the rule is checked.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).